Skip to content

 How Automated Audit Tools Reduce This to 5 Minutes

 The 30-minute framework works well for manual audits, but it still requires logging into each platform, pulling reports, and reviewing data by hand.
-Automated audit tools compress this process by connecting to your ad accounts via API and running these checks continuously.
+Automated PPC audit tools compress this process by connecting to your ad accounts via API and running these checks continuously.

-Pace monitors budget pacing, spend anomalies, and performance deviations across Google, Meta, LinkedIn, and Microsoft Ads.
+Pace monitors budget pacing, spend anomalies, and performance deviations across Google, Meta, TikTok, LinkedIn, and Microsoft Ads.
 Instead of running a monthly audit, the system flags issues as they emerge.
 A pacing deviation that would take days to notice in a manual review gets flagged within hours.

 The shift from periodic auditing to continuous monitoring changes the value equation.
 You are no longer catching problems after they have cost money.
 You are catching them before they compound.
 For agencies managing ten or more accounts, this difference adds up to thousands in preserved budget each month.
+If you are running audits across a large roster, our guide on managing budgets for 20+ clients covers how to build systems that scale the process without burning out your team.

 You might also like